 At harvest, grapes were picked into small bins and refrigerated before going into the vat for semi-carbonic maceration.
 Justin vinified his wine in a sphere-shaped fiberglass tank that you turn on its axis as opposed to using a pump-over method.
 This is done most frequently in the final days of maceration, encouraging textural richness in the wine.
 From Les Bullands, Justin produced a powerful, cherried and snappy Beaujolais that surpasses the appellation's reputation of occasionally lean wines.

 While Justin's low-key, chill demeanor is a far cry from his father's ebullience, their shared traits of hard-work and humility provide an unshakable foundation.
-Justin is looking ahead, augmenting his miniscule production with a new Beaujolais Villages from vines near Saint-Etienne-de-la Varenne on the border of Brouilly, the original village of the Dutraive family.
-After tasting Justin's delicious "Les Bullands", we see great promise for the future!
+Justin is looking ahead, augmenting his miniscule production with a new Beaujolais Villages from organically farmed hillside vines near Saint-Etienne-de-la Varenne on the border of Brouilly, the original village of the Dutraive family.
+Following the inaugural vintage, we see great promise for the future!

 *Justin Dutraive photo taken by Aaron Ayscough